Transisioin Elevated Logo

 Family engagement is crucial during the postsecondary transition process.
 Research shows that when families are meaningfully and continuously engaged in their children's learning and development, they can positively impact their child's health, development, academic, and well-being outcomes into adulthood.

-Family engagement refers to a family’s involvement in helping their child plan for the future and in supporting him or her during the postsecondary transition process.
-Parent Involvement means parents / families / guardians are active and knowledgeable participants in all aspects of postsecondary transition planning (e.g., decision-making, providing support, attending meetings, and advocating for their child).
-Other than the students themselves, parents are often the only people who remain part of the postsecondary transition planning process and their child’s IEP team throughout the school years.
+Family engagement refers to a family's involvement in helping their child plan for the future and in supporting him or her during the postsecondary transition process.
+Parent Involvement means parents / families / guardians are active and knowledgeable participants in all aspects of postsecondary transition planning.

 The National Technical Assistance Center on Transition: the Collaborative (NTACT:C) includes family engagement as one of the five primary practices in transition programming with the following sub-practices: